romantomjak/skilled-hammer/README.md

 command = compass compile
 ```

-**NB!** The command you are executing must exist in the Docker container.
+**NB!** If you are running a containerized version of `Skilled Hammer`, make sure the command exists in the Docker container environment.
 See [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) on how to modify it.

 ## Running

-**NB!** Make sure you have edited your `repositories.conf` :eyes:
+### Using Docker

 It's quite easy: